jtremback/cross-chain-validation/spec/valset-update-protocol.md

       // construct default acknowledgement of success
       ValSetUpdateAcknowledgement = ValSetUpdateAcknowledgement{true, null}

-      // who manages validator sets in the SDK app and how do we pass this info to Tendermint? newValSet = data.valSet // how do we pass this information to Tendermint? return ack;
+      newValSet = data.valSet // this information is forwarded to Tendermint at the end of the block (response to the EndBlock method) return ack;
       break;

       // executed on the mother chain
-    // unbonding allowed by the daughter chain case EvidencePacket:
+      // unbonding allowed by the daughter chain case UnbondingTimeoutExpiredPacket:
-      Validator val = packet.data.validator
+        Validator validator = packet.data.validator

-      // check evidence
+        // construct default acknowledgement of success?

-      if (!checkEvidence(validator, evidence, validatorPublicKey(validator, daughterChainId))) {
+        if (validEvidenceExists(validator)) {
-        return
+          slashingModule.slash(validator)
         }

-      // slash if there is an evidence slashingModule.slash(val, packet.data.evidence)

-      // unbond
-      stakingModule.unbound(val)
+        stakingModule.unbond(validator)

-      // no acknowledgement needed?
+        // no acknowledgment needed?

     default:
       break;